 Representatives can often choose to be as involved as they like, and a nexus of passionate representatives and the GFWSSA hive-mind is extremely rewarding for all parties involved.
 These positions offer a unique opportunity to graduate students to make their voice heard and advocate for the needs of their fellow colleagues, making a difference to the culture of the program at large.

 A list of student committee and council rep positions is provided below, along with a quick and dirty description of each role and any requirements that may exist (i.e MA, PHD, post-comps etc).
 Once you volunteer for a position, you may decide to return the same position once your term is over.
-Our 2023-2024 program committee/council representatives are listed below.
+Our 2024-2025 program committees/councils are listed below.
 Don't hesitate to contact us should you require further information.

 1. GFWSSA CUPE 3903 (2 positions, 1 year term)